“We always want to romanticize ugly things.”

 Celia: “You’re carrying on the family tradition,” Celia says, nodding.
 “That’s noble.
 Admirable.
 To preserve your family’s legacy because it’s expected, or because it’s what you actually want to do?”
 She eyes him over the rim of the plastic cup she’s drinking from, the hint of a smile curling the corners of her mouth upward.
 She’d let someone talk her into a splash of rum in the coke.
 It is… sweeter than she expected.
 Cloying, almost.
 She isn’t sure how she feels about it.
 Warm, maybe.

-GM: “Oh, it’s what I want to do,” Stephen answers between another sip from his own plastic cup, seemingly barely pausing to consider the question.
+GM: “Oh, it’s what I want to do,” Stephen answers between another sip from his own plastic cup.
+He barely pauses to consider the question.
 “It’s making the world a better place, lawyers make good money, and I already know a ton about the job.
 It’d feel almost dumb not to.”

 He smiles back at Celia.
 “But I’ve talked a ton about myself.
 Can I at least hear what you’re majoring in?”